 Chapter 3: How to Choose an ESD Trolley

-Selecting the right trolley depends on your specific application and requirements.
+Selecting an appropriate ESD trolley depends on the intended application and working environment.

 3.1 Matching the Cart to the Task

-- Assembly & Kitting: Carts with multiple shelves, like the TPS-RV02 or TPS-RV03 (50kg/shelf capacity), offer organized storage for parts and ESD trays.
+- Assembly and kitting: Multi-shelf carts like the TPS-RV02 or TPS-RV03 allow organized storage of components and ESD trays.

 Chapter 4: TPS ESD Trolley Product Overview